FAQ - What to Expect When Visiting Nantucket During the Pandemic

 Inns and hotels on Nantucket are now able to accept guests.
 Lodging operators must follow state requirements on cleaning and disinfecting their establishments.
 They must also inform guests at the time a reservation is made and at check-in of the Commonwealth’s policy urging travelers to self-quarantine for 14 days when arriving in Massachusetts from out of state.
 This is a recommendation, not a mandate.
 At this time, lodging operators are not permitted to host weddings, business events, or other organized gatherings of any kind.

-Most island eateries are offering takeout service, and all Nantucket restaurants are now permitted to serve a limited number of guests in their indoor dining rooms, with safety measures.
-Many are also offering table service outdoors.
-Several downtown streets and several segments of sidewalk downtown have been closed or rerouted to accommodate outdoor café style seating.
-For a list of options and a list of where you can eat your takeout, visit the Nantucket.net Dining during the Pandemic page.
+Many island eateries are offering takeout service—even those not know for it — and all Nantucket restaurants are now permitted to serve a limited number of guests in their indoor dining rooms, with safety measures.
+With the advent of cooler weather, some are still offering table service outdoors, with portable heaters.
+Several downtown streets and segments of sidewalks downtown have been closed or rerouted to accommodate outdoor café style seating.
+Per a November 2020 order of the Governor, all restaurants must close by 9:30 pm

 Yes, retail shops are open with limited occupancy.
 Customers must wear face-covering, and shop employees will enforce this, so please be polite.
 Merchants put markers outside of their stores to ensure 6 feet of distance between customers waiting to enter and must, whenever possible, ensure separation of 6 feet or more between customers inside.
 Contactless payment methods are encouraged.
 More details here